 Our core function is to help engage the New Zealand disability community to listen to the views of disabled people and articulate these as we work with decision makers.

 Support and Advice for kāpō (blind, vision impaired, deafblind) Māori and their whānau.

-The National Foundation for the Deaf promotes the interests of over 880,350 New Zealanders who are deaf or hard of hearing.
+The National Foundation for Deaf & Hard of Hearing promotes the interests of over 880,350 New Zealanders who are deaf or hard of hearing.

 Blind Low Vision NZ is New Zealand’s main provider of practical and emotional support for the 12,100 Kiwis who are blind or have low vision, enabling them to face their future with confidence.